Katsevich-Lab/sceptre/README.md

   containing new sections about at-scale `sceptre` and the statistical methodology underlying `sceptre`
 - New functionality for plotting and inspecting gRNA-to-cell assignments
-- A comprehensive suite of unit tests, helping to verify the correctness of the code
+- A comprehensive suite of unit tests, which verify the correctness of the code
-- More detailed man pages (including a runnable example for each) and minor bug fixes
+- More detailed man pages (including runnable examples) and minor bug fixes

 ## Featured publications